abdshomad/slides-ai/prd/functional_requirements/04_slide_generation_and_editing.md

 *   **F-SE-01b (Post-Generation Image Review):** After slide generation completes, if any images were sourced from web searches, the user is presented with a gallery of these images.
 This "Visuals Sourced by AI" screen provides a preview of the visual assets before the user proceeds to the main editor.
 *   **F-SE-02 (UI Layout):** The slide editor displays a list of slide thumbnails in a sidebar for easy navigation and a large detail view for the currently selected slide.
 *   **F-SE-02a (Grouped Slide Actions):** All individual slide actions (e.g., Edit, Style, Generate Notes) are consolidated into a single "AI Tools & Actions" dropdown menu to reduce UI clutter and streamline the user experience.
 *   **F-SE-03 (AI-Powered Text Editing):** From the slide's action menu, users can select "Edit Content" to open a modal and issue a natural language prompt to modify a slide's content (e.g., "Simplify the second bullet point", "change the image to a picture of a sunset").
 The AI can also populate content for specialized layouts, for instance, by responding to prompts like "Add a subtitle: 'Q3 Financial Results'" or "Change this slide to be a quote from Albert Einstein".
-A visual change request will trigger a new image search (see F-SE-07).
+A visual change request will trigger a new image search (see F-SE-07) or, if the user asks for a video, will populate the prompt for the video generator (see F-SE-17).
 *   **F-SE-04 (Speaker Notes):** From the slide's action menu, users can ask the AI to generate speaker notes for any slide.
 The menu item will show a loading state while the AI is processing.
 *   **F-SE-05 (Key Takeaway):** From the slide's action menu, users can ask the AI to generate a single, concise key takeaway for any slide.
 The menu item will show a loading state while the AI is processing.
 *   **F-SE-06 (Slide Expansion):** From the slide's action menu, users can ask the AI to expand a single slide into 2-3 new, more detailed slides.
 The menu item will show a loading state while the AI is processing.